 Temporary Patio Program process

-- Staff will review the application submission within three to five business days and advise the applicant of approval and/or required revisions necessary to establish a patio.
+- Staff will review the application submission within five to ten business days and advise the applicant of approval and/or required revisions necessary to establish a patio.

-- Georgina's Economic Recovery Task Force will issue notice of approval.
+- Town staff will issue a notice of approval.

 Private property guidelines

 In order to ensure safe operation of outdoor patios on private property, operators must follow the guidelines below: